Practice hub

 The reason listening feels harder than reading is speed.
 When you read, your brain has time to decode each word; when you listen, you get one shot at native pace.
 The fix is high-volume exposure to spoken German under light time pressure — exactly what game-based listening drills provide.

 Start with the most common, hardest-to-process inputs: numbers, dates, prices, names.
-Once those feel automatic, move on to short sentences and connected speech.
-Five to ten minutes of daily listening practice will close the gap between your reading and listening levels in about a month.
+Once those feel more automatic, move on to short sentences and connected speech.
+Five to ten minutes of daily listening practice can noticeably narrow the gap between your reading and listening levels over a few weeks — though people learn at different speeds.

 Speed and connected speech.
 When you read, you control the pace; when you listen, you don't.
-Add German habits like swallowed unstressed syllables and long compound words, and unprepared learners freeze.
-The only fix is regular listening reps — ideally short and daily, not long and occasional.
+Add German habits like swallowed unstressed syllables and long compound words, and unprepared learners often freeze.
+What tends to help most is regular listening reps — ideally short and daily, not long and occasional.

 Five to ten minutes a day of focused listening at slightly above your comfort level.
 Numbers, dates, and short sentences first, then full natural-paced speech.
 Frequency matters far more than session length.

-German subtitles yes, English subtitles rarely.
+German subtitles yes, English subtitles only sparingly.
 English subtitles let your brain switch off the German entirely.
-German subtitles plus audio is one of the strongest study techniques — you build the sound-to-spelling link on every line.
+German subtitles plus audio is, in our experience, one of the more effective study techniques — you keep building the sound-to-spelling link on every line.